jrandj/aws-solutions-architect-associate/README.md

 1. Applying AWS security best practices to IAM users and root users (for example, multi-factor authentication [MFA]).

 1. Designing a flexible authorization model that includes IAM users, groups, roles, and policies.

+	* Permissions are assigned using IAM policy documents (consisting of JSON).
+A user is a physical person, a group is a function such as administrator and contains users, and roles are used internally within AWS to allow acccess from one service to another.
+A permission should be assigned to a group and then users inherit the permissions of the groups they are assigned.
+An explicit deny will always overwrite an allow.

 1. Designing a role-based access control strategy (for example, AWS Security Token Service [AWS STS], role switching, cross-account access).